Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 You have several options to watch Muay Thai fights in the city.
 One popular venue is Rajadamnern Stadium, located near the Old City.
 It hosts regular Muay Thai events, showcasing both local and international fighters.
 Lumpinee Boxing Stadium is another renowned venue, known for its intense matches and historic significance.
 For a unique experience, visit the famous Channel 7 Stadium, where you can watch live fights broadcast on national television every Sunday.
 These venues offer a chance to witness authentic Muay Thai action and create unforgettable memories of your time in Bangkok.

-13. Join a Thai Cooking class
+13. Join a Thai cooking class

 Did you always want to learn how to make the perfect Pad Thai or a signature curry?
 Joining a Thai cooking class is the perfect way to explore the flavors and techniques of Thai cuisine.
 Whether you’re a seasoned chef or a beginner in the kitchen, these classes offer a hands-on experience that will leave you with valuable skills and delicious memories.